JochemTolsma/SNA-4-Social-Scientists/docs/025-Dyads.md

 Variables of interest and value labels:

--   Education: = highest completed education in years (4-16.5)
+-   education: = highest completed education in years (4-16.5)
 -   sex: = 0 = male / 1 = female
 -   eu_integration: 0 = eu integration has gone too far / 4 = eu integration should go further
 -   immigrants: 0 = immigrants should adjust / 4 immigrants can retain their own culture.
 -   euthanasia: 1 = euthanasia should be forbidden / 5 euthanasia should be permitted
--   income: 1 differences in income should increase / 5 differences in income should decrease
+-   income_diff: 1 differences in income should increase / 5 differences in income should decrease

+For the original variables in Dutch see below:

 <p class= "quote"> **opleiding**